nadethoughts/Aetheria/World/Characters/Mei Rong.md

 ---
 tags: [type/character, type/orc, region/balshar, faction/frostvein, campaign/nimble]
-reveal_status: campaign-prep
+reveal_status: campaign-revealed
 ---

 # Mei Rong

 Mei Rong preserves Frostvein's oral histories.
+She joined [[An Yue|An Yue's]] council when Lil Chang and [[Da Long]] arrived at [[Icehold]] in Session 09.

 She considers Razor dangerous, but she will not support a resistance that simply restores Erie rule or dismisses the real injuries Frostvein has suffered.
+During the hearing, she recalled earlier emergency alliances that left Frostvein beneath more powerful neighbors once the crisis ended.

 ## Character Build